-In case an employee has been infected with the virus or must stay in quarantine due to being in close contact with another family member with the Covid-19 or a contact person, the doctor will issue a sick-leave certificate B, which will be paid for by the state in accordance with the applicable regulations.
+As of 21 March 2020 in case an employee has been infected with the virus or must stay in quarantine due to being in close contact with another family member with the Covid-19 or a contact person, the doctor will issue a sick-leave certificate B, which will be paid for by the state in accordance with the applicable regulations.

-Persons who must comply with 14 days of self-isolation, but are not eligible for sick-leave certificate $B{\overline{i}}$ shall negotiate with their employer possibility of working remotely or taking a vacation.
+Employees who must comply with 14 days of self-isolation, including all of those arriving in the last days, will not be eligible for sick-leave certificate B, but will have the opportunity to negotiate with their employer to work remotely or to take vacation.